 Immigrant students may have complex situations in their families when it comes to separation, reunification, and the impacts of changing immigration policies.
 Examples include the following:

-- Other students may be experiencing separation from family members due to detention or deportation, or due to travel restrictions that have lengthened the separation.
+- Other students may experience separation from family members due to detention, deportation, travel restrictions, or other policy changes.
 In some of these cases, students may have significant care-taking responsibilities for younger siblings.

 At the same time, students may also be concerned about the safety of family members who have stayed in unstable, violent, or war-torn regions of their home countries.